-- Educators have a responsibility to comply with Legislation, Council Policies, Guiding Principles and Procedures, the National Quality Framework and the Code of Conduct to perform their duties effectively. - Ensure they have read and understood the ECA Code of Ethics and service philosophy. - Ensure they understand and abide by the policies and procedures of the service, collaborating in policy review and quality improvement planning. - Maintain their knowledge of the broad legislation and conventions that apply to their role with children, families and their team. - Understand and adhere to the roles and responsibilities as a Mandatory Reporter. - Educators are expected to always behave in ways that promote the safety, welfare and wellbeing of children. - Educators will use positive child behavioural management techniques that support children while encouraging positive change. - Ensure communication with children is respectful and doesn't frighten or cause any distress or humiliation. - Educators need to be aware of and comply with, relevant Child Protection Legislation and related service policies and procedures. - Educators will respect the uniqueness of each family and strive to learn about their culture, structure, lifestyle, customs, languages and beliefs. - Demonstrate an ongoing engagement with the principles outlined in The Early Years Learning Framework and the ethical requirements in the National Quality Standards. - Use staff meetings to critically reflect on practices in relation to continuous improvement.
+- Educators have a responsibility to comply with Legislation, Council Policies, Guiding Principles and Procedures, the National Quality Framework and the Code of Conduct to perform their duties effectively. - Ensure they have read and understood the ECA Code of Ethics and service philosophy. - Ensure they understand and abide by the policies and procedures of the service, collaborating in policy review and quality improvement - Adhere to National Model Code. - Maintain their knowledge of the broad legislation and conventions that apply to their role with children, families and their team. - Understand and adhere to the roles and responsibilities as a Mandatory Reporter. - Educators are expected to always behave in ways that promote the safety, welfare and wellbeing of children. - Educators will use positive child behavioural management techniques that support children while encouraging positive change. - Ensure communication with children is respectful and doesn't frighten or cause any distress or humiliation. - Educators need to be aware of and comply with, relevant Child Protection Legislation and related service policies and procedures.

-- Educators will not use tobacco products or be under the influence of alcohol or illegal drugs at any time while working with children. - Educators are to wear required uniform and behave in a manner which demonstrates professionalism and shows respect for others including colleagues and families. - Educators will continue to strive for improvement of their service, including additional training and upgrading of skills. - Raise awareness of history and culture, positive actions against racism and current affairs issues related to Aboriginal and Torres Strait Islander people, and the process of reconciliation. - Promote the cultural safety and wellbeing of Aboriginal and Torres Strait Islander children and children from culturally and/or linguistically diverse backgrounds. - Contribute to the service Reconciliation Action Plan (RAP). - Act to protect the safety and wellbeing of all children they work with. - Educators support children to complete tasks of a personal nature where age appropriate, such as toileting and changing clothes. - Educators treat children with respect and act as a positive role model in all interactions. - · Educators are to respond quickly, fairly and transparently to any serious complaints made by a child or related to a child. - Value the views and concerns of children. - Ensure that all physical contact/interactions are appropriate and professional within my roles and responsibilities. - Educators will not engage in babysitting for any family enrolled at Blinkies Early Education Centre Pty Ltd.
+- Educators will respect the uniqueness of each family and strive to learn about their culture, structure, lifestyle, customs, languages and beliefs - Demonstrate an ongoing engagement with the principles outlined in The Early Years Learning Framework and the ethical requirements in the National Quality Standards. - Use staff meetings to critically reflect on practices in relation to continuous improvement. - Educators will not use tobacco products or be under the influence of alcohol or illegal drugs at any time while working with children. - Educators are to wear required uniform and behave in a manner which demonstrates professionalism and shows respect for others including colleagues and families. - Educators will continue to strive for improvement of their service, including additional training and upgrading of skills. - Raise awareness of history and culture, positive actions against racism and current affairs issues related to Aboriginal and Torres Strait Islander people, and the process of reconciliation. - Promote the cultural safety and wellbeing of Aboriginal and Torres Strait Islander children and children from culturally and/or linguistically diverse backgrounds. - Contribute to the service Reconciliation Action Plan (RAP). - Act to protect the safety and wellbeing of all children they work with. - Educators support children to complete tasks of a personal nature where age appropriate, such as toileting and changing clothes. - Educators treat children with respect and act as a positive role model in all interactions. - · Educators are to respond quickly, fairly and transparently to any serious complaints made by a child or related to a child. - Value the views and concerns of children. - Ensure that all physical contact/interactions are appropriate and professional within my roles and responsibilities. - Educators will not engage in babysitting for any family enrolled at Blinkies Early Education Centre Pty Ltd. - Uphold individual responsibility with regard to the effective implementation of the national model code for early childhood education and care.